alshival/openAI-Discord-Bot/README.md

 This version of the bot utilizes GPT3.5.
 Feel free to use this code as inspiration for utilizing newer models, such as GPT4, or reach out to us at [support@alshival.com](mailto:support@alshival.com).

 NOTE: These images are outdated.
-In order to improve functionality, the Discord Interpreter has been moved from `!fefe <Interpreter Request>` to the slash command `/gpt Interpreter <Interpreter Request>`
+In order to improve the user experience, the Discord Interpreter has been moved from `!fefe <Interpreter Request>` to the slash command `/gpt Interpreter <Interpreter Request>`
 <!DOCTYPE html>
 <html>
 <body>